Kunming Transportation - Getting There

 North Bus Station

-The North (Bei) Bus Station operates long-distance buses running to the northeast of Yunnan Province along the Kunming-Qujing Way and National Highway No.213.
-There are buses to Qujing, Zhaotong, Xundian, Songming, Luquan and Dongchuan.
+The North (Bei) Bus Station operates long-distance buses running to the northeast of Yunnan Province, such as Qujing, Zhaotong, Xundian, Songming, Luquan and Dongchuan.

 Location: Longtou Street, Panlong District